 So far, you have performed your part and please talk to him in general terms and keep your hope that he becomes a Muslim.
 Your duty is to deliver the message and it is purely for Allah to guide someone to accept it.

-In his cradle, he talked to people who accused his mother of fornication and testified that his mother was absolutely pure.
+In his cradle, Jesus talked to people who accused his mother of fornication and testified that his mother was absolutely pure.

 Allah cannot take a shape or any form of substance; nothing in His creation is similar to Him.
 He is above time and space, shape or physical qualities.